 News Briefs & Coming Events

 Training events are currently being developed for 2017.
-Please check back in December for updated information.
-We hope to schedule our first event in late January!
+Please check back for updated information.
+We hope to schedule our first event early in the year.

 2015 VT Fire and Building Safety Code Effective October 10, 2016

 2015 Energy Codes Update

 2015 updated versions of the VT Residential Building Energy Standards (RBES) and the VT Commercial Building Energy Standards (CBES) are now adopted and became effective March 1, 2015.